Sandorabad/Python-for-Finance-UAI/README.md

 # Python-for-Finance-UAI
-This is a repository from my graduate class "Python for Finance"
+This is a repository for my graduate class "Python for Finance"